ghapsara/guruhhapsara.dev/src/content/2022-05-04-may-the-pod-affinitiy-be-with-you/index.md

   - persistent-volume
   - EBS
   - AWS
-description: If there’s any resistance to adopt kubernetes, that'd be a reluctance to use persistent volume.
+description: If there’s any resistance to adopt kubernetes, that'd be a reluctance to have storage dependent workloads.
 I’m myself concerned with this as well.
-When it comes to deal with storages in kubernetes, I find it saner to just delegate the problem to high abstractions like operators and charts.
+When it comes to deal with persistent volumes, I find it saner to just delegate the problem to high abstractions like operators and charts.
 This absence of hands-on experience leaves me a call to unearth the fabric.
 cover: "./david-werbrouck-RfXv1snaYEI-unsplash.jpg"
 coverUrl: "https://unsplash.com/photos/RfXv1snaYEI"
 coverAuthor: "bigkids"